cloud-gov/cg-site/content/ops/set-up-custom-domains.md

 1. Click "Create Record Set".
 1. For `Alias`, select `Yes`.
 1. For `Alias Target`, type the name of your ELB and select it from the list.
-    * For `*.18f.us` domains, use `dualstack.cf-app-router-*`.

 ### Creating the Cloud Foundry Domain Association

-Before you can create Cloud Foundry applications under your new domain you must associate the domain to an organization.
+Before you can create Cloud Foundry applications under the new domain, you must associate the domain to an organization.
 There are two options for registration, private and shared.

 #### Private / Shared Domain Association